MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/responsive-search-ad.md

 The same asset can be used by multiple ads.
 For example if "Seamless Integration" is a text asset, it will have the same asset identifier across all ads in the same Bing Ads account.
 After you upload a text asset the result file will include the asset identifier e.g., `""id:""123`, whether the asset is new or already existed in the account's asset library.

 ### <a name="description-pinnedfield"></a>pinnedField
-To pin an asset to a specific description position, set the `pinnedField` attribute to either "Description1", "Description2", or "Description3".
+To pin an asset to a specific description position, set the `pinnedField` attribute to either "Description1" or "Description2".
 Unless you have a specific requirement for a text asset, don't pin it and let Bing AI optimize the text placement.

+At least one eligible text asset must be available for each description position, so you cannot pin all of the assets to the same position.
+For example you can have 3 text assets pinned to *Description1*, so long as you have at least one text asset in the responsive search ad's [Description](#description) list that is either not pinned, or pinned to *Description2*.

 When you download an asset that is not pinned, the `pinnedField` attribute is not returned.